-You’re already in the second month of your baby’s new life, and will probably feel like the time is flying by.
+You have a 5-week-old baby!
+You're already in the second month of your baby’s new life, and will probably feel like the time is flying by.
 As the days continue, we’re sure you have a few questions about your little one’s development.
 Here you can find all the answers you need about what to expect when your baby is five weeks old.

 Babies usually have their first real growth spurt between 4-6 weeks.
 Usually gaining around 140-200 grams per week, this week your baby will likely be closer to the 200-gram mark.